mgorav/MedallionArchitecture/reference_architecture_aws_databricks.md

 ## Federated Setup

 Creating a detailed guide for setting up a federated AWS cross-account setup using multiple Databricks workspaces, along with the implementation of Unity Catalog, involves several intricate steps.
-This guide will be structured into three main sections: logical design, conceptual design, and network design, with each section containing a Mermaid diagram for visual representation.
+This guide will be structured into three main sections: logical design, conceptual design, and network design, with each section containing a diagram for visual representation.

 ### 1. Logical Design